frodoc/frodoc-website/_drafts/2022-0613-no-code-low-code-as-experimentation-phase.md

+---
+title: No Code - Low Code
+tags: [UML, Documentation]
+style: fill
+color: primary
+description: What developers like?
+Isn't that obvious?
+They love to develop!
+---

-# No Code - Low Code
+## No Code - Low Code

 What developers like?
 Isn't that obvious?
 They love to develop!